ros2hp/grmgr/README.md

 # grmgr
-GoRoutine ManaGeR, **_grmgr_**, will maintain a fixed number of concurrent instances of a particular goroutine when it is instantiating in a for-loop.
+GoRoutine ManaGeR, **_grmgr_**, will maintain a fixed number of concurrent goroutine when it is instantiated in a for-loop.

 In the example below a stream of potentially thousands of nodes is read from a channel.
 Each node is passed into processDP which is executed as a goroutine.

-A limiterDP is created with a ceiling value fo 10 which will maintain the number of concurrent goroutines at between 9 and 10 at any moment in time, until the last 10 nodes is reached.
+A grmgr limiter (limiterDP) is created with a value of 10, which sets the ceiling for the number of concurrent goroutines.

-The Control() method will block when the number of concurrent groutines exceeeds 10.
+The Control() method will block when the number of concurrent groutines reaching the ceiling value.
 It will be unblocked when one of the groutines finishes.
-In this way it can maintain the number of concurrent groutines at the ceiling value.
+In this way **_grmgr_** will maintain the number of concurrent groutines at the ceiling value.

 ```